 The 2014 Auditor General's report painted a stark picture of a system failing those who served Canada.
-However, things have continued to deteriorate since.
-Wait times have increased exponentially.
+However, things have continued to deteriorate.
+Since then, wait times have increased exponentially and continue to do so today.
 In 2022, the Auditor General found that VAC was processing 43,227 files, managed by a staff of 943 employees-many on term contracts.
 Since then, the number of files has ballooned to 80,256, while staffing levels have barely increased.
 This explains why wait times have spiraled out of control.
-Without immediate and decisive action, thousands of veterans will continue to suffer from bureaucratic inertia and broken promises.

 An informal social media survey of veterans who have been in the process for more than three years revealed an average wait time of 4.4 years, with some veterans waiting more than six years.
 Considering the sacrifices these veterans made for their country, this is deplorable.
+It is time for the Government of Canada to resolve this problem once and for all.